Mental Health and Wellness

 We sometimes forget that our physical and mental health are intertwined.
 Reduced physical activity can have detrimental effects on our ability to cope mentally.
 Exercising and pursuing outdoor activities are some ways to help stay active.
 If you are unable to exercise outdoors, joining a virtual exercise class is a great way to stay fit and interact with others.
 Engage in physical activities at your own comfort and pace.
 Consult with a physician before starting any exercise program.

-York’s Trait McKenzie Centre offers students many ways to get active.
+York University’s Trait McKenzie Centre offers students many ways to get active.